IBMDeveloperBNL/hlfabric-lab/README.md

 Typically, business rules that need to be executed --- before a transaction can be recorded on the blockchain --- are captured in a so-called smart contract, also referred to as chaincode in Hyperledger Fabric.
 As this is an important part of our application, it is good to get familiar with the basics of smart contract development in Hyperledger Fabric.

 For this, we will follow three of the basic tutorials that are part of the IBM Blockchain extension in Visual Code.
-After you completed these tutorials you should have a better understanding of how to develop and debug smart contracts, as well as of how to deploy them to your local HyperLedger Fabric network.
+After you completed these short tutorials you should have a better understanding of how to develop and debug smart contracts, as well as of how to deploy them to your local HyperLedger Fabric network.
 The IBM blockchain extension itself is built to provide developers an integrated workflow for building blockchain applictions.

 To get started with these tutorials, click on the Visual Code launcher (1) in your virtual image.